naorlivne/parse_it/README.md

 * configuration default value - every configuration value can also optionally be set with a default value
 * global default value - - the parser object also has a global default value which can be set

-if multiple files of the same type exists in the same folder parse_it will look in all of them before going to the next type,
+if multiple files of the same type exists in the same folder parse_it will look in all of them in alphabetical order before going to the next type,

 You can decide on using your own custom order of any subset of the following options (default values excluded, they will always be last):